 ArtWorks exclusively targets Milwaukee County teens that already face barriers to employment:

-Teens that underperform in High School - These students have low GPAs and/or may drop out, despite having the capacity to graduate.
+Teens who underperform in High School - These students have low GPAs and/or may drop out, despite having the capacity to graduate.
 At ArtWorks, we teach them that earning a high school diploma is crucial to building a future of success.

 Our approach Inspires Creative Change within the individual that leads to a manifestation of positive and productive vitality that is released into the community.